loverajoel/loverajoel.github.io/_texts/generalist.md

 ---
 layout: post
-title: In tech, be a generalist
+title: in tech, be a generalist
 date: 2023/12/08
 tweet:
 ---